- Life & Money

 ILITs provide protection beyond taxes

-An ILIT provides a number of advantages beyond the ability to provide a tax-free death benefit.
-This includes protecting your insurance benefits from divorce, creditors and legal action against you and your beneficiaries.
+An ILIT provides several advantages beyond the ability to provide a tax-free death benefit.
+This includes protecting your insurance benefits from divorce, creditors, and legal action against you and your beneficiaries.
 An ILIT also avoids probate and shields assets from expense and loss of privacy during probate.

 Of course, no one knows for certain what the future will bring for estate taxes and exemptions.
 Nonetheless, an ILIT can provide you, your loved ones and your estate with significant benefits.
-To determine if an ILIT makes sense for your needs and goals, and to leverage the opportunities offered by the higher federal estate exemption amount, it’s important to review your estate plan with your financial and legal advisors, as well as your tax professional, today.
+To determine if an ILIT makes sense for your needs and goals and to leverage the opportunities offered by the higher federal estate exemption amount, it’s important to review your estate plan.
+And contacting your Northwestern Mutual financial advisor is a great place to start.
+With the backing of a Fortune 200 company, our advisors have access to proprietary financial modeling technology and an in-house team of estate planning attorneys, tax professionals and business advisors to help you get started.

 “Regardless of taxes, you may want a life insurance policy in an ILIT to give you assurance that your beneficiaries are taken care of after you are gone,” Johnston says.
 “You get peace of mind knowing that you have a plan in place to leave a certain amount of money in an ILIT for your beneficiaries.
 Then you have the mental freedom to spend your remaining assets.”